WALUNG RUGS

 Adrian Bottomley (Chief Rug Officer:)

-Perhaps I'll join the weavers for a traditional Tibetan dance this year!
+Perhaps one day I'll be able to join the weavers for a traditional Tibetan dance once again!

 Some of the weavers enjoying a dance at festival time.